mufancom/boring-router/doc/references/route-schema.md

 To get a parameter (including segment parameter and query string) from a route, we need to access `$params` of the target route object.

 In this case, to get `accountId`, we need to use `route.account.accountId.$params.accountId`.
-This might look a little bit weird at the beginning (may be forever), but it's also reasonable: because `accountId` (the segment parameter) is one of the properties of route `route.account.accountId`, and its name by convention is the same as the route key.
+This might look a little bit weird at the beginning (maybe forever), but it's also reasonable: because `accountId` (the segment parameter) is one of the properties of route `route.account.accountId`, and its name by convention is the same as the route key.

 We can also get the parameter from a child route object, e.g.: `route.account.accountId.profile.$params.accountId`.